 Bristol ATC should be notified prior to flying operations commencing.

-An RT facility should be available at the launch point, tuned to the MGC ground-to-air frequency of 129.980 MHz whenever flying operations are in progress.
+An RT facility should be available at the launch point, tuned to the MGC ground-to-air frequency whenever flying operations are in progress (NB 129.060 MHz from 21st March 2024).

 Communication mechanisms for club vehicles moving on the field should be provided and operational.